Basic Guide to FTP and Web Space

 Regardless of which program you use for FTP, you will need some important settings, these are outlined briefly below but all the information needed can be found by selecting Options & FTP Settings from within the My Websites link on your MyFreeola account.

 The FTP Server address differs depending on which hosting service you receive from Freeola.
-If you are using a Freeola Internet connection, or have signed up to our Web Freedom service, the server address will be in the form of freeolawebX.freeola.net, where the X is the last digit of your FTP server username.
+If you are using our standard hosting services the server address will be in the form of freeolawebX.freeola.net, where the X is the last digit of your FTP server username.
 If you are subscribed to our VIP Hosting service the server name will be vipX.freeola.net.
 This information can be found in the My Websites section of MyFreeola.

 This is the same as your web space sr-number or vip-number for VIP customers.
 This can be found in the My Websites section of MyFreeola.